Root subgroups on affine spherical varieties: Preliminaries

-\begin{proposition} Under the above assumptions suppose that $B$ is connected and acts on~$X$ with an open orbit~$\OOO$.
-If $H$ does not preserve~$\OOO$ then there is exactly one $B$-stable prime divisor on~$X$ moved by~$H$. \end{proposition}
+\begin{proposition} Under the above assumptions suppose that $F$ is connected and acts on~$X$ with an open orbit~$O_F$.
+If $H$ does not preserve~$O_F$ then there is exactly one $F$-stable prime divisor on~$X$ moved by~$H$; moreover, this divisor contains an open $F$-orbit. \end{proposition}